aaronphillips929/runningstore/README.md

 # runningstore
-This is an online store for running apparel and accessories.
+This is store for running apparel and accessories.
 You can buy items using the command line.
 The store is managed by an MySQL database.

 **Purpose:**
 Buy running gear from the command line.